dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 We as individuals tend to fool ourselves, because we are humans.
 We like simple answers to complex questions and do not care if the answer is right or wrong if it sounds good.
 This can be mitigated through a lightweight process of lean experiments that leads us to a road of evidence.

-We finally do the stuff that we know works to build better products faster
+We finally do the stuff that we know works to build better products faster.